LabyMod/labymod4-api-wiki/docs/pages/addon/features/events.md

 ### JSON Config Loader Initialize Event

 The `JsonConfigLoaderInitializeEvent` is fired when the configuration loader is initialized.
-This Event is used to create your own type adapters for your configuration.
+This event is used to create your own type adapters for your configuration.

 ### Server Disconnect Event